Chauliognathus marginatus

 Identification

-can be distinguished from Chauliognathus pensylvanicus by association with flowers versus flowers, though this is a probabilistic rather than absolute character.
+can be distinguished from Chauliognathus pensylvanicus by association with white flowers versus yellow flowers, though this is a probabilistic rather than absolute character.
 The two overlap broadly in distribution and .
-Chauliognathus marginatus shows less specialization in flower use than C. pensylvanicus, utilizing a wider variety of families beyond Asteraceae.
-Definitive identification to species level may require examination of or other subtle morphological characters not visible in field observations.
+Chauliognathus marginatus shows less specialization in flower use than C. pensylvanicus, utilizing a wider variety of plant families beyond Asteraceae.
+Definitive identification to species level may require examination of genitalia or other subtle morphological characters not visible in field observations.

 Images